mrkaptantr/Hacettepe-University-Computer-Science/BBM204 - Software Laboratory-II/Programming Assignment-4 Open Street Map Project/Complete Source Code/README.md

   I implement the back end of this application, including map dragging/zooming, map rastering, autocomplete, and finding shortest path between two locations by A* search algorithm.
 <br>
-__The app link is <a href="http://bearmap-jyp.herokuapp.com">http://bearmap-jyp.herokuapp.com</a>__.
-(Since Heroku is a free server, the app is a little bit slow right now.
-You will wait for some seconds before seeing the map) <br>
-__If there are some images are invalid, just refresh this page__

 ## How to use :

 Map rastering and zooming <br>